sckott/beer_recipes/_posts/2015-03-15-lagunitas-ipa_v0.1.md

 14. Transfer cooled down wort to primary fermenter
 15. Put in yeast when temperature is right (Wyeast 1056 - American Ale Yeast, pitch yeast at 69 degrees F).
 16. At start of secondary fermentation after primary (7 days later), add
-    + 0.5 oz.
-Cascade hops
+    + 0.25 oz.
+Cascade hops (was supposed to be 0.5, so put in .25 of Saaz)
     + 0.25 oz.
 Centennial hops
 17. Just before bottling, boiled 1.25 c.
 DME, added to mix, and then bottled.